trees02

 If you said “meet me under the clock” all Portlanders knew that meant the clock in the middle of the main floor at Meier & Frank.
 For over 149 years, Style and Tradition were synonymous with the name Meier & Frank in Portland, which was founded in 1857 by Aaron Meier.

 Portland was home for a number of department stores over the years.
 But sadly, they only exist in memory.
-There was Lipman & Wolfe Company and Olds, Wortman & King, as well as Roberts Brothers, Holtz, and Eastern Outfitting Company to name a few.
+The oldest department store west of the Mississippi River to operate continuously in one city, Olds, Wortman & King, was established in 1851.
+Other early stores included Lipman & Wolfe Company as well as Roberts Brothers, Holtz, and Eastern Outfitting Company to name a few.
 When Macy’s absorbed Meier & Frank in 2006, Portland lost its largest and most powerful department store ever to claim Portland as its home.

 Seattle was home to two very powerful department stores that couldn’t operate profitably in recent years and have faded into memory: Frederick & Nelson, which became a Premier Division of Marshall Field’s in 1928 and closed in 1992 after operating for 100 years with two decades of local ownership which failed to keep the Northwest’s Premier Store alive; and The Bon Marche’ became Macy’s Northwest in 2005.
-Today, there are only a couple handfuls of Department Stores still in business.
-The Store of Stores, Bloomingdale’s, which is owned by Macy’s, is gradually expanding Westward from New York with 40 stores.
+Today, there are few Department Stores still in business.
+Bloomingdale’s, one of America’s favorite stores, is owned by Macy’s.

-Brooks Brothers, the oldest continuously operating men’s clothier in the United States, opened their first upscale store in Oregon at The Galleria’s southeast corner in the Fall of 2007.
-Brooks Brothers originally opened as H. & D.H.
+Brooks Brothers, the oldest continuously operating men’s clothier in the United States, originally opened as H. & D.H.
 Brooks & Co. on the Northeast corner of Catherine and Cherry Streets in New York City on April 7, 1818.
 Proprietor of the store was the 45-year old Henry Sands Brooks.
 His motto was "To make and deal only in merchandise of the finest body, to sell it at a fair profit and to deal with people who seek and appreciate such merchandise."

 In 1850, Brooks' sons, Edward, Elisha, Daniel, and John, inherited the family business and renamed the company "Brooks Brothers".
 In its early history, Brooks Brothers was most widely known for introducing America to the ready-to-wear suit.
 In the late 19th century, Brooks Brothers tailored many distinctive uniforms for elite regiments of the New York National Guard.
 The Golden Fleece symbol was adopted as the company's trademark in 1850.
 A sheep suspended in a ribbon had long been a symbol of British woolen merchants.
 Dating from the 15th century, it had been the emblem of the Knights of the Golden Fleece, founded by Philip the Good, Duke of Burgundy.
 In ancient Greek mythology, a magical flying ram, or Golden Fleece, was sought by Jason and the Argonauts.